 "Ella, please tell me?"
 Samantha pleads, while gently turning Ella back to face the camera.

-"He doesn't know that our baby died!"
-Ella blurts out, her face twisting in agony she puts her head in her hands and begins to cry.
+"He doesn't know that I… I… lost our baby!"
+Ella blurts out, her face twisting in agony she puts her head in her hands and begins to cry in uncontrollable, hiccupping sobs.

 The reporter turns away from Ella and faces into the camera.

 Ella turns and steps a few feet away from the reporter, out of sight of the camera.
 That show should get her inside, which is a start.